 ECT may cause some side effects, including confusion, disorientation, and memory loss.
 Usually these side effects are short-term, but sometimes they can linger.
 Newer methods of administering the treatment have reduced the memory loss and other cognitive difficulties associated with ECT.
 Research has found that after 1 year of ECT treatments, most patients showed no adverse cognitive effects.

-Other more recently introduced types of brain stimulation therapies used to treat severe depression include vagus nerve stimulation (VNS), and repetitive transcranial magnetic stimulation (rTMS).
-These methods are not yet commonly used, but research has suggested that they show promise.
+Other more recently introduced types of brain stimulation therapies used to treat severe depression include vagus nerve stimulation (VNS), which involves direct stimulation of the vagus nerve through an implanted device that is similar to a pacemaker.
+This methods are not yet commonly used, but research has suggested that it shows promise.

 Living with Depression